-The General Settings let you change many of the items that control how your blog is displayed, such as the title, tagline, timezone, and date/time formats.
-Click Settings from the left hand menu in your Dashboard to access these settings.
+The General Settings let you control how your site is displayed, such as the title, tagline, language, and visibility.

 Changing your Site Title and Tagline

 Watch the video below for a quick overview of how it works, and read below for more examples and settings.

 The first setting you will see is Site Title.
 The Site Title is displayed in the title bar of a web browser and is displayed in the header for most themes.
 Your Site Title will also appear in the following locations:

 - Admin Bar — blog menu (top left) when viewing your blog

 - Admin Bar — main menu (top right) when viewing the blogs linked to your account

 - My Sites on the WordPress.com home page

 - The sender’s name when your followers receive notifications

 Your site title can be anything you’d like; it doesn’t have to be the same as your blog’s URL or your username.
 You can use a cleaned-up version of your URL (e.g., myawesomeblog07 can become My Awesome Blog), or change it to whatever best reflects your site’s personality and topic.
 Note: No matter what you change your site’s title to, your address remains the same.